 Find or create a low poly model of your plushie

 The best way to create a model for your plushie is to do it yourself.
 Use a 3D modeling program like Blender and make a polygonal model.
 Plushify works best with low-poly models.
 Often, very detailled structures can not easily be replicated in plush anyway.
-I generally recommend that models have a maximum of 10 000 vertices.
-While this is not a hard limit, most computers will not be able to process models that are larger and Plushify might freeze.
+We generally recommend that models have a maximum of 10 000 vertices.
+You can try to import larger models, but this might make Plushify unresponsive.

 Make sure the model has tris and quads only